 Filter Game by Linux Distro

-To go through only those games on Steam that are compatible with Linux such as Ubuntu, go to the menu and select Browse -> SteamOS + Linux option.
+To go through only those games on Steam that are compatible with Linux such as Ubuntu, go to the menu and select Categories-> SteamOS + Linux option.
 This will show the games that are available for your system.

 Make SteamOS+Linux as default OS